 Narrative highlights processes for admitting and supporting candidates from diverse backgrounds as well as provides evidence that EPP monitors employment opportunities and enrollment patterns within the state.
-Supplemental evidence includes a 5-year recruitment plan based on EPP's mission with baseline points and goals (including academic ability, diversity, and employment needs) such that results are used in planning and preparation for shifting cohorts including modifications to recruitment strategies.
+In addition, EPP addresses how it is meeting the needs of hard to staff schools and critical shortage areas.
+Supplemental evidence includes a 5-year recruitment plan detailing strategic recruitment efforts based on EPP's mission with baseline points and goals (including academic ability, diversity, and employment needs) such that results are used in planning and preparation for shifting cohorts including modifications to recruitment strategies.